 Here are some examples of the teaching of Bencb on the table if you wanted to get a taste of his coaching work for free:

-Raise Your Edges YouTube content is excellent – he always shares lots of valuable tips and strategies or looks at a big tournament he recently took down.
-I particularly enjoyed watching his recent streams of WCOOP and other WCOOP youtube uploads where he looked at some plays he made in the final event.
+Raise Your Edges YouTube content is excellent – Bencb always shares lots of valuable tips and strategies or looks at a big tournament he recently took down.
+I particularly enjoyed watching the recent streams of WCOOP and other WCOOP youtube uploads where he looked at some big plays he made in the final event.

 Tournament Masterclass Testimonials